nearform/angular-patterns-workshop/apps/slides/slides/rxjs.md

 - Unlike functions however, they allow outputting multiple values over time
 - Similarly to a function call for functions, an Observable stream is "activated" when you **subscribe** to the stream
 - Up to that point it can be thought of as a blueprint for the behaviour and transformation of the Observable
+- Observable variable names are typically postfixed with a `$` to indicate that they are a stream

 ```typescript
 // Does nothing